cloud-gov/cg-site/_docs/ops/contingency-plan.md

 All alerts automatically get delivered to the Cloud Operations team via GSA email.
 If GSA email is unavailable, the [Prometheus Alert Manager](https://alertmanager.fr.cloud.gov) provides current alerts.

 ### GSA SecureAuth
 Cloud Operations will update the `opslogin` UAA instance to allow temporary access via password authentication for any accounts that require access during a disruption in service.
+The runbook is included in `internal-docs/runbook/contingency.md`

 When the disruption in service is resolved, Cloud Operations will disable password authentication for all accounts.